-Michigan’s right-wing militia groups are planning to rally on May 14th to defy stay-at-home orders imposed by Governor Gretchen Whitmer.
+Michigan’s right-wing militia groups are planning to rally on May 14th to defy shelter-in-place restrictions imposed by Governor Gretchen Whitmer.

 The armed conservatives have been gathering in the streets for a while now, protesting the quarantine guidelines that are supposed to stop the spread of COVID-19.
-In Michigan, the virus has already claimed almost 4,700 lives, but this didn’t stop the protesters who have eventually turned to threats and other intimidation tactics.
-On May 11th Michigan attorney general, Dana Nessel, announced that the state was investigating a series of “credible threats” against local Democratic politicians.
+In Michigan, it has already claimed almost 4,700 lives, but this didn’t stop the protesters who have eventually turned to threats and other intimidation techniques.
+On May 11th attorney general Dana Nessel, announced that the state started to investigate a string of “credible threats” against local Democrats.

-Back in April 30th, the first groups of right-wing protesters armed with assault rifles marched inside the Capitol building in Lansing.
-During the Michigan Senate session on May 12th Democratic lawmakers called for action to limit guns on the Capitol grounds.
+Back in April 30th, the first groups of right-wing protesters armed with assault rifles marched inside the Lansing Capitol.
+Democratic lawmakers called for action to limit open carry on the Capitol grounds.
 Senator Mallory McMorrow also mentioned the nature of threats aimed at Gov. Whitney, the Detroit News reports.
-According to her, it was not about the stay-at-home order, but about “spreading blood on the front lawn of this building.”
+According to McMorrow, they involved “spreading blood on the front lawn of [the Capitol].”

-A Facebook group titled “Michiganders Against Excessive Quarantine” has been a platform for various calls for Whitmer’s assassination, reports the Guardian.
-One user is quoted as saying “Wonder how long till she’s hit with a shotgun blast,” while another says that May 14th protesters in Lansing should be “armed to the teeth” because “voting is too late.”
+A Facebook group titled “Michiganders Against Excessive Quarantine” has been a platform for various cries for Whitmer’s assassination, reports the Guardian.
+One user is quoted as saying “Wonder how long till she’s hit with a shotgun blast,” while another says that May 14th protesters in Lansing should be “armed to the teeth.”

-However, the Republican party, which controls both the legislature and the Michigan State Capitol Commission, is not rushing to put a ban on open carry, which was requested by the Dems.
+However, the Republican party, which controls both the legislature and the Michigan State Capitol Commission, is not rushing to put a ban on open carry.

-Meanwhile, Gov. Whitmer does not dispute the right to protest but asks the participants to follow at least some anti-spread measures.
+Meanwhile, Gov. Whitmer does not dispute the right to protest but urges the participants to follow at least some anti-spread measures.